mrlwalsh/gettingandcleaningdata/README.md

 to create tidy data frames required for the Getting and Cleaning Data course project.
 The repository also contains the run_analysis.R script file used to create the tidy data frames and the text files containing the tidy data.
-Finally the repository contains a codebook that describes the original data sets and the tidy data sets.
+The run_analysis script provides step-by-step comments describing the data processingFinally the repository contains a codebook that describes the original data sets and the tidy data sets.

 A full description of the Samsung dataset is at: